michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.7.6 =
+- Added the `skip_confirmation` argument for the `submit` field type, which skips submit confirmation.
 - Fixed a bug that page titles got doubled in the `<title>` tag.

 = 3.7.5 - 2015/12/18 =